 Here are some ways to manage your document storage, access, and use securely while ensuring the smooth running of your daily operations.

-1. Classification-Based Security
+1. Classification- and Access-Based Security

 Most document management solutions allow you to create a classification scheme and tag your files.
 For example, you might tag some documents as "sensitive" or "confidential" or "internal-only."
 Many tools will enforce these access policies and send alerts if a policy is breached.

-Another useful capability to have is a single sign-on (SSO) tool, which enables users to gain access to multiple systems using one login.
+Another useful capability is a single sign-on (SSO) tool, which enables users to gain access to multiple systems using one login.
 This allows you to maintain tight security requirements without employees spending hours of their working week fulfilling those requirements.
 Okta offers, among other workforce identity management services, an SSO solution that enables you to significantly increase security from a user-friendly platform.

 You can ensure that no unauthorized eyes can reach your documents by protecting them with a password.
 Adobe PDFs can be restricted with a certificate or password that users must provide before accessing the document.
 You can also create organizationwide protocols, so that security policies, encryption, and password protection are applied the same way each time.